 - Let Your Pet Decide Where They Feel Safe

 During a storm, you may notice that your pet always runs off to the same area that acts as their ‘safe space’.
 Sometimes, this may be areas with tiled floors where your dog can be grounded from electric shocks.
 Wherever your dog chooses, aim to make it more comfortable by putting their bed and favorite toys there.
 You could invest in some white noise machines to buffer the noises given off by the thunder.
 If you can provide some soundproofing to the area, this is even better.
+Take a look at our review of dog beds for more options.

 - Reward Year-Round Calm Behavior